AleksaC/urm/README.md

 # URM Simulator

 This repositroy contains [URM](https://proofwiki.org/wiki/Definition:Unlimited_Register_Machine) simulator written in C along with some example URM programs.
-This was built in collaboration with [Petar Vujović](https://github.com/petarvujovic98) as a homework for our computability theory class.
+This was built as a homework for the computability theory class at my university.

 ## About 📖
 URM (Unlimited Register Machine) is an abstraction of computing device.